War and Occupation in the Nordic Region:

 - Analysis of textual and/or cinematic representations of war or occupation in the context of a particular critical paradigm.

-- Analysis of the ‘revisionist’ tendencies of postwar and recent scholarship dealing with WWII in the Nordic or Baltic regions.
+- Analysis of the ‘revisionist’ tendencies of postwar and recent scholarship dealing with WWII in the Nordic and Baltic

-A supplementary bibliography of recommended secondary sources for research papers is posted on Canvas.
+A supplementary bibliography of recommended secondary sources for research papers will be posted on Canvas.
 Selected secondary sources are placed on course reserve at Odegaard Undergraduate Library.